MartijnBruzzese/ModelHaven-Studio/POSITION_PAPERS/ETHICS/EN/ETHICAL_FOUNDATION/02_ch2_moral_foundations_of_ucsf.md

 ***Here, moral correctness is defined by outcomes.***

-Mill argues that actions should be evaluated based on the total wellbeing they produce.
-This approach has profoundly shaped policy, economics — and contemporary technology.
+Mill argues that actions should be evaluated according to the overall wellbeing they produce.
+This approach has profoundly shaped public policy, economic thinking, and contemporary technology.

 Optimization, efficiency, and scalability are modern descendants of this logic.

-But tension arises precisely here: when averages dominate, individual lives disappear.
-Harm can be justified so long as aggregate metrics appear positive.
+Yet this is precisely where tension emerges.
+When averages dominate, individual lives fade from view.
+Harm becomes acceptable so long as aggregate metrics remain favorable.

-UCSF deliberately departs from pure utilitarianism.
-Large-scale systems must not structurally produce victims, even when statistics seem to permit it.
+UCSF explicitly distances itself from pure utilitarian reasoning.
+Large-scale systems must not structurally produce victims — even when statistics appear to justify such trade-offs.

 ---